KorryKatti/Thunder/README.md

 Explore the [documentation](https://example.com) for Thunder to learn more about its features and usage.

+## Tutorial

+If you don't want to read all that and just want to install and use Thunder, [click here](https://example.com) for a quick tutorial that takes only 2 minutes.

 ## Contributing

 Thunder is an open-source project, and contributions are welcome!
 If you're interested in contributing to Thunder, please follow these steps: